-Wind erosion events are spatially variable and temporally episodic and occur when a number of high risk conditions coincide.
+Vegetation cover increases surface roughness and reduces erodibility Wind erosion events are spatially variable and temporally episodic and occur when a number of high risk conditions coincide.

-The risk of wind erosion can be minimised by good management practices Some of these elements are beyond immediate human control but land management practices can exert large effects in reducing or increasing susceptibility to wind erosion.
+Some of these elements are beyond immediate human control but land management practices can exert large effects in reducing or increasing susceptibility to wind erosion.